jtl-transit/rove/docs/source/index.rst

 planning and many other applications.
 It is *browser-based*, and therefore does not require any special software or advanced technical knowledge on the part of the end user.

+Visit the `ROVE repo on Github <https://github.com/jtl-transit/rove>`_ to download the source code.

-Check out the :doc:`install` section for further information.
+Check out the :doc:`quick_start` section for instructions on how to get started.

 .. note::